Resonant trans-Neptunian object: 1:2 resonance ("twotinos", period 329.4 years)

 There are far fewer objects in this resonance than plutinos.
-Johnston's Archive counts 99 while simulations by the Deep Ecliptic Survey have confirmed 73 as of February 2020.
+Johnston's Archive counts 111 while simulations by the Deep Ecliptic Survey have confirmed 126 as of February 2020.

-Long-term orbital integration shows that the 1:2 resonance is less stable than the 2:3 resonance; only 15% of the objects in 1:2 resonance were found to survive 4 Gyr as compared with 28% of the plutinos.
+Long-term orbital integration shows that the 1:2 resonance is less stable than the 2:3 resonance: Only 15% of the objects in 1:2 resonance were found to survive 4 Gyr as compared with 28% of the plutinos.
 Consequently, it might be that twotinos were originally as numerous as plutinos, but their population has dropped significantly below that of plutinos since.

-Objects with well established orbits include (in order of the absolute magnitude):
+Objects with well established orbits include (in order of the diameter):

-2:5 resonance (period ~410 years)
+2:5 resonance (period 411.7 years)

-There are 57 confirmed 2:5-resonant objects as of February 2020.
+There are 57 confirmed 2:5 resonant objects at 55.3 AU as of February 2020.

 Objects with well established orbits at 55.4 AU include: